mautrix/docs/bridges/go/imessage/mac-nosip/setup.md

 # iMessage bridge setup (macOS without SIP)
-**Note: Barcelona is no longer maintained and may not work on recent macOS versions.**
+**Note: Barcelona is no longer maintained and may not work on recent macOS versions.
+The normal Mac connector will likely work better.**

 Please note that everything in these docs are meant for server admins who want to self-host the bridge.
 If you're just looking to use the bridges, check out